-AAS offers advisory services by referring clients to unaffiliated third-parties, including, but not limited to, investment managers, Turnkey Asset Management Platforms ("TAMPs"), and retirement plan administrators (commonly referred to as "TPAs").
+AAS offers advisory services by referring clients to unaffiliated third-parties, including, but not limited to, investment managers, TAMPs, and retirement plan administrators (commonly referred to as third-party administrators or "TPAs").
 These third-parties offer a variety of services, including, but not limited to asset management and other investment advisory services.
 Typically, as a result of the referral, AAS and/or your Advisor are paid a portion of the fee charged and collected by the third-party in the form of solicitor fee.
 Each solicitation arrangement is performed pursuant to a written solicitation agreement.